-- 2.1.1 Support pedestrian and transit-oriented development to create a vibrant community village in the Balboa Station Area. - 2.1.2 Encourage ground floor active commercial frontages along Mission Bay Drive and Garnet Avenue in mixed use developments.
-Active Commercial Frontages, as shown in Figure 2-1, include retail, eating and drinking establishments, and other uses that foster pedestrian activity. - 2.1.3 Promote a cluster of activities and services to establish a balance of housing, jobs, shopping, schools, and recreation, providing residents and employees with the option of walking, bicycling or using transit in place of driving. - 2.1.4 Encourage uses that promote physical activity and a vibrant, healthy and sustainable community resulting in lower greenhouse gas emissions. - 2.1.5 Support diverse, balanced, and affordable housing. - 2.1.6 Incorporate multi-family housing to achieve maximum allowed densities and support workforce housing.
+- 2.1.1 Prioritize pedestrian and transit-oriented development to create a vibrant community village and coastal visitor destination in the Balboa Station Area. - 2.1.2 Incorporate ground floor active commercial frontages along Mission Bay Drive and Garnet Avenue in mixed use developments.
+Active Commercial Frontages, as shown in Figure 2-1, include retail, eating and drinking establishments, and other uses that foster pedestrian activity, with non-visitor-oriented uses prohibited on the designated parcels in Figure 2-1 where existing visitor serving zoning has historically been provided. - 2.1.3 Promote a cluster of activities and services to establish a balance of housing, jobs, shopping, schools, and recreation, providing residents and employees with the option of walking, bicycling or using transit in place of driving. - 2.1.4 Prioritize uses that promote physical activity and a vibrant, healthy and sustainable community resulting in lower greenhouse gas emissions. - 2.1.5 Support diverse, balanced, and affordable housing.

-- 2.1.7 Support the development of small lot single family units and townhouses. - 2.1.8 Encourage the development of affordable and senior housing units at different income levels. - 2.1.9 Promote a mixture of ground floor residential and commercial uses along Del Rey Street and Revere Avenue. - 2.1.10 Encourage the inclusion of on-site affordable housing units in residential developments. - 2.1.11 Support SANDAG and MTS's consideration of a transit-oriented development at the Balboa Avenue Trolley Station. - 2.1.12 Encourage both vertical and horizontal mixed-use development.
+- 2.1.6 Incorporate multi-family housing to achieve maximum allowed densities and support workforce housing. - 2.1.7 Support the development of small lot single family units and townhouses. - 2.1.8 Encourage the development of affordable and senior housing units at different income levels. - 2.1.9 Promote a mixture of ground floor residential and commercial uses along Del Rey Street and Revere Avenue. - 2.1.10 Encourage the inclusion of on-site affordable housing units in residential developments. - 2.1.11 Support SANDAG and MTS's consideration of a transit-oriented development at the Balboa Avenue Trolley Station. - 2.1.12 Encourage both vertical and horizontal mixed-use development. - 2.1.13 Preserve existing hotel, motel, and hostel facilities from removal or conversion to residential units. - 2.1.14 Encourage the addition of overnight accommodations, in particular lower-cost accommodations. - 2.1.15 Rehabilitate existing hotel, motel, and hostel facilities where feasible.